anupamk9/Golang-Programs/README.md

-# MCA372D Go Programming Lab
+# MCA372D Go Programming Lab - Christ (Deemed to be University)

-Welcome to the MCA372D Go Programming Lab repository!
-This repository contains a collection of lab programs and assignments completed as part of the MCA372D course.
+Welcome to the MCA372D Go Programming Lab repository at Christ (Deemed to be University)!
+This repository contains a collection of lab programs and assignments completed as part of the MCA372D course offered at Christ (Deemed to be University).

+## About Christ (Deemed to be University)

+[Christ (Deemed to be University)](https://christuniversity.in/) is a renowned academic institution known for its commitment to excellence in education.
+Established in 1969, Christ University has grown to become a leading institution offering a wide range of undergraduate, postgraduate, and doctoral programs across various disciplines.

+The MCA372D course is a part of the university's curriculum, focusing on Go programming language, and this repository serves as a dedicated space to store and manage lab programs related to the course.

 ## Table of Contents